goforapunch/goforapunch/README.md

 proud scaramouche lover and morro enthusiast

-only dni is if ur rly into homestuck/genshin fandom + harumi likers(esp apologists ur all weird as fuck)
+only dni is freak harumi likers(esp apologists ur all weird as fuck)

 pls ask me to tell you about morro lore pls pls pls pls pls pls pls pls